 If it doesn’t sound to you a straightforward migration then you can look for third-party tools that will make the process easier and faster.

 Public Folders migration tools

 Public Folders migration is much easier when using third-party migration tools.
 The application that securely links two environments, automatically matches source and target Public Folders and eliminates downtime, can be a great relief.

 CodeTwo offers tools that you can use to simplify and speed up the migration of Public Folders.
 Depending on your migration scenario, you can use either CodeTwo Exchange Migration or CodeTwo Office 365 Migration.
 The first one lets you migrate Public Folders to on-premises Exchange Server and the second one allows for Public Folders migration to Office 365.
-The supported source server, in both cases, is Exchange, Office 365 or server supporting IMAP migrations like Google Workspace (formerly G Suite), IBM Notes or Zimbra.
+The supported source server, in both cases, is Exchange (2007 and newer), Office 365 or server supporting IMAP migrations like Google Workspace (formerly G Suite), IBM Notes or Zimbra.

 Benefits of CodeTwo migration tools